saudsami/AgoraTools/mdx2md/README.md

     The script creates an `output` folder in your working directory.

 1. Open the `output` folder.
-The markdown file has the same name as the input `.mdx` file with a `.md` extension.
+The markdown file has the same name as the input `.mdx` file with an `.md` extension.
 The `images` folder contains copies of all the images from the repository that are included in the document.

 ## Reference